ezrafayet/auth/README.md

-[WORK IN PROGRESS]

-*Note: this project is in its early stages and is a work in progress.
-The primary objective is to create a prototype that adheres to industry standards and best practices for implementing an authentication and authorization service.
-To achieve this goal, the project will heavily rely on dependency injection and an orthogonal architecture.*
+*Note: this project is in its early stages.
+This is an implementation of an authentication and authorization service that adheres to industry standards and best practices.*

 # Introduction

-"Therefore IAM" provides an authentication and authorisation solution for other services within a distributed system.
+"Therefore IAM" provides an authentication and authorization solution for other services within a distributed system.
 It is meant to be generic and can be seamlessly integrated across multiple projects.

 # Quick start

-1. Copy iam/.env.example to iam/.env and fill in the required values.
+1. Within the folder services/iam, copy .env.example to .env and fill in the required values.

-2. Run:
+2. Run with docker:
 ```
 docker-compose build
 docker-compose up